Knudsen number: Definition

-If the temperature is increased, but the volume kept constant, then the Knudsen number (and the mean free path) don't change (for an ideal gas).
+If the temperature is increased, but the volume kept constant, then the Knudsen number (and the mean free path) doesn't change (for an ideal gas).
 In this case, the density stays the same.
 If the temperature is increased, and the pressure kept constant, then the gas expands and therefore its density decreases.
 In this case, the mean free path increases and so does the Knudsen number.
 Hence, it may be helpful to keep in mind that the mean free path (and therefore the Knudsen number) is really dependent on the thermodynamic variable density (proportional to the reciprocal of density), and only indirectly on temperature and pressure.

 For particle dynamics in the atmosphere, and assuming standard temperature and pressure, i.e. 0 °C and 1 atm, we have $\lambda$ ≈ 8e-8 m (80 nm).

 Relationship to Mach and Reynolds numbers in gases

 The Knudsen number can be related to the Mach number and the Reynolds number.